 In the city center, Calle Sierpes is considered a prime shopping street, with both modern and traditional establishments.
 Be sure to stop by Confiteria la Campana, a historic bakery that has been serving up sweet treats since 1885!

 We hope you found our round-up of the best things to do in Seville useful for planning your trip.
-Find out how to put some of these sights on an itinerary with our detailed guide to 3 days in Seville, or our one day Seville itinerary!

 Did you find this article useful?
 Pin it for future reference!